jkeohan/rctr-8-2-21/w05d10/intro-to-useReducer.md

 The parameters that `reduce()` takes in are:

 - a callback function that takes in an accumulator (acc), the current element in the loop (val), the index position of that element (index)
-- an optional starting value (init)
+- an optional starting value (init), which can be a number, array, object, ect.

 The `accumulator` will determine if it has been assigned a starting value otherwise it will use the element at the first position in the array.